 Medications and counseling to treat problems with erections or ejaculation.

 Hormone treatments if the problem is a low or high level of certain hormones.

 Fertility drugs and hormones to help the woman ovulate or restore levels of hormones

 Surgery to remove tissue that is blocking fertility (such as endometriosis) or to open blocked fallopian tubes

 Infertility in men and woman can also be treated with assisted reproductive technology, or ART.
 There are several types of ART:

 IUI (intrauterine insemination): Sperm is collected and the placed directly inside the woman's uterus while she is ovulating.

 IVF (in vitro fertilization): The sperm and egg are collected and brought together in a lab.
-The fertilized egg grows for a few days.
+The fertilized egg grows for 3 to 5 days days.
 Then the embryo is placed in the woman's uterus.

 SOURCES: the InterNational Council on Infertility Information and Dissemination.
 WebMD Medical Reference from the American College of Physicians:" Women's Health VII Infertility."
 "Gynecology and Obstetrics," The Merck Manual 2005, Section 18, Chapter 245.